top of page

 Tools that help manage sound sensitivity

 Some children are sensitive to noise or become overwhelmed in busy environments.
-Auditory supports can reduce stress and improve focus.
+Auditory supports can reduce stress, improve comfort, and support focus.

 Common Options: